CREESTL/FuseG/docs/index.md

 0 - transfer
 1 - add multisigner
 2 - remove multisigner
-3 - change GoldX owner
+3 - change the owner of GoldX and both vaults

 ### Proposal